abourget/slick/README.md

 3. Vote: a simple voting plugin to decide where to lunch

-4. Funny: a bunch of jokes and memes in reply to some strings in channels..
+4. Funny: a bunch of jokes and memes in reply to some strings in channels.. (inspired by Hubot's jokes)

 5. Healthy: a very simple plugin that pokes URLs and reports on their health